MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/index.md

 ## [The Skew Transform](skew.md)

-See how the skew transform can create tilted graphical objects in SkiaSharp.
+See how the skew transform can create tilted graphical object.

 ## [Matrix Transforms](matrix.md)